ringo-hoshii/discord-bot/README.md

 what i'm trying to say is that even if you blind type perfectly it's still easier to see the keys subconsciously

+## Keyboard too bulky

+i actually can see and feel the size of this keyboard so much it's so much bigger in comparison to the laptop one

+especially the numpad
+even though it's really useful like, REALLY useful at least after i started using it lol at least i have to move my hands less when i'm typing my password in

+so um... yeah. the size
+even though a lot of people tend to not include it on their keyboards, now i see that it's just too far away from the main part of the keyboard (in comparison to the laptop as well)